John Steinbeck IV

 Although The Other Side of Eden appears to focus on the Steinbeck family, it also contains a raw exposé of the Shambhala International cult in its early years, before it turned into a corporate sham by greedy students and their puppet leader.

-“A light of rare, bald awareness bathes the Steinbecks’ exposé of their disillusion with Tibetan Buddhism and its guru system.
+Oxford scholar, Andrew Harvey, wrote in the Foreword: “A light of rare, bald awareness bathes the Steinbecks’ exposé of their disillusion with Tibetan Buddhism and its guru system.
 Searching for a spiritual truth that could spring them free of their inherited agonies and also for a “good parent”, they both became in the seventies, like so many other seekers, enamored of the “Crazy Wisdom” teacher, Trungpa Rinpoche.
 Initially intoxicated by Trungpa’s extravagance and brilliance, the Steinbecks came gradually to see how abusively, absurdly and dangerously grandiose he could be.
 They began to understand how sick with denial of his alcoholism and sexual cruelty the community that surrounded him was.
 This shocked them both into awakening from “the guru dream” and forced them to distance themselves from the savage, intricate cruelties of Tibetan Buddhism’s rotten, patriarchal, feudal system.”